What you need to know

 - If you are found possessing or selling illegal drugs, you will be escorted from the site and you will not be welcomed back.

-- Do not ignore the sale of illegal substances – tell someone wearing a light blue 2016 Blue Skies T-shirt.
+- Do not ignore the sale of illegal substances – tell someone wearing one of the special colour Blue Skies T-shirts.

 If you smoke, please be mindful of where your smoke is wafting.
 If you must smoke during a concert, workshop, etc., move to the down-wind periphery.